imran-prog/gui-audio-plugin/README.md

 # gui-audio-plugin
-Creating a GUI based audio plugin using modern cpp to control music
+Creating a GUI based audio plugin using modern cpp and JUCE framework to control music